-Meanwhile, Gov. DeWine of Ohio signed the Ohio sports betting bill into law last December, but legislators are still working out the details.
-They have only the rest of 2022 to do so.
-The scheduled launch date in Ohio for retail, online, and mobile sports betting is January 1, 2023.
+Meanwhile, Gov. DeWine of Ohio signed the Ohio sports betting bill into law last December, but legislators only finalized the details by the end of 2022.
+The launch date in Ohio for retail, online, and mobile sports betting was January 1, 2023.

 However, these are, by no means, the only states where the addition of online and mobile gambling, including sports betting, is a strong possibility, if not this year, next year.
 Likely candidates might especially include states that border on others that already have these options.
 One goal would be to keep the government’s share of the revenue generated by that state’s sports bettors within that state instead of going entirely to the other state.
 Bettors would be pleased, too, because they would no longer have to make the trip across state lines to use the sportsbook’s mobile app.

-States which might start offering legal online sports betting in the next year or two
+States that might start offering legal online sports betting in the next year or two

 - South Carolina